Hybrid Cloud is Good. Hybrid IT is Better

-Hybrid IT is more power than a hybrid cloud because hybrid IT encompasses everything.
+Hybrid IT is more power than a hybrid cloud because it encompasses everything.
 Not just the cloud.

 Sometimes the cloud isn’t the right choice.
 Sometimes a better choice is a dedicated server.
 Sometimes a better choice is colocation.

-But hybrid IT can live in murky waters.
+But it can live in murky waters.
 It can be hard to know what is the right combo to create your own secret recipe for the perfect hybrid IT model.

 After all, hybrid IT is adopting the capability to blend on-premise, public cloud, private cloud, dedicating hosting, and colocation services.
 It should all be built to suit an organisation’s needs.